Ingredients:

 Instructions:

 Divide the dough into two portions — about ⅔ for the base and ⅓ for the top.
-Wrap each piece in plastic wrap and refrigerate for at least 1 hour.
+Wrap each piece in plastic wrap and refrigerate for about 1 hour, or freeze for 10–15 minutes, until the dough is firm but not frozen.

 For the filling, combine the frozen raspberries and raspberry jam in a small saucepan.
 Warm over medium heat until the berries soften.
 If you prefer a smoother filling, blend it with an immersion blender.
 Let the filling cool completely.

-Roll out the larger piece of dough and press it into a greased tart pan or cake pan with a removable bottom.
+Roll out the larger piece of dough and press it into a greased tart pan or cake pan.
 Chill the crust in the fridge while the filling cools.

 Once the filling is cooled, spread it evenly over the dough base.